darkjenso/TSL-Strings-Tracker/readme.md

 ### Opening the Tracker

 **Token Controls Method:**
-1. Select a character token
-2. Make sure the Token tool is active in the left sidebar
-3. Click the heart button
+1. Click the heart button in the token controls (left sidebar)
-4. The tracker opens for that character
+2. The module will automatically:
+   - Use your selected character token (if any)
+   - Use your assigned character (if you're a player)
+   - Show a character selection dialog (if multiple options)

 **Console/Macro Method:**
 - Console: `openTSLStrings()`